In-medium electromagnetic form factors of pseudoscalar mesons from the quark model

 \subsubsection{Neutral Kaon}

-Besides computing the $K^{\pm}$ EMFFs, we also compute the $K^0$ EMFFs in free space and the nuclear medium as a function of the $Q^2$ for a few different nuclear densities as shown in Fig.~\ref{fig:ffqs_neutral}.
+Besides computing the $K^{\pm}$ EMFFs, we also compute the $K^0$ EMFFs in the nuclear medium as a function of the $Q^2$ for a few different nuclear densities as shown in Fig.~\ref{fig:ffqs_neutral}.
 The upper panel of Fig.~\ref{fig:ffqs_neutral} shows that the total $K^0$ EMFFs increase as the density increases, which is different from what we found in the $K^{\pm}$ EMFFs.
 A similar indication is found in the lower panel of Fig.~\ref{fig:ffqs_neutral}.
-It shows that the increasing rate is more pronounced at the higher nuclear density.
+It shows that the increase is more pronounced at the higher nuclear density.
 Also, our results on the $K^0$ EMFFs are consistent with other model predictions obtained as in Ref.~\cite{Gifari:2024ssz}.